 Yes, anchor scars in most cases.
 Scars are inevitable with a breast lift.
 The extent of scarring is contingent upon several factors, most important of which is the degree of drooping and the size of your breasts.
 With my suture technique and gentleness to tissues, your breast lift scars should fade into thin, white or light pink lines in the first several months to years after your surgery.

 There are risks associated with any surgical procedure.
 As previously mentioned, I am steadfast and uncompromising when it comes to patient safety.
-We take every precaution possible at our own facility to minimize risk.
+We take every precaution possible at our own facility to minimize risk and give you the safest breast lift Orlando has to offer.
 The risks commonly associated with a breast lift are asymmetry, bleeding, infection, scarring, and subtle changes in nipple or breast sensation.
 Under most circumstances complications are rare.
 Sensation, for example, returns to normal or may even be improved in some cases.
 Breastfeeding is in fact possible after a breast lift.
 The nipple stays attached to the body and all ducts are preserved.

 It is best to wait at least six months after you stop breastfeeding before having a breast lift.
 The key is for your breast to no longer be producing any more milk and to settle to their final size and shape.
 While a breast lift can be performed before childbirth, it should not be performed between children.
 You should not be planning to have any more children after a breast lift.
 We can discuss this topic during your consultation.